 - Cosmopolitanism in post-war Britain

-- the Notting Hill Carnival and symbols of multiculturalis
+- the Notting Hill Carnival and symbols of multiculturalism

 - demographics / urban impacts and slums / ethnic neighbourhoods

 Please send a 200-word abstract and a short academic biography to firstname.lastname@example.org and email@example.com.
-The deadline for submission of abstracts is October 15, 2017.
-A selection of papers will be published in an edited volume.
+The deadline for submission of abstracts is October 30, 2017.

 Belchem, John, Before the Windrush: Race Relations in 20th-century Liverpool, Liverpool: Liverpool University Press, 2014.